-Build this simple circuit, being sure to connect the diode in “reverse-bias” fashion (cathode positive and anode negative), and measure the voltage across the diode with one battery as a power source.
+Step 2: Measure the voltage across the diode with one battery as a power source.
 Record this voltage drop for future reference.
-Also, measure and record the voltage drop across the 10 kΩ resistors.

-Modify the circuit by connecting two 6-volt batteries in series, for 12 volts total power source voltage.
+Step 4: Modify the circuit by connecting two 6 V batteries in series for a 12 V total power source voltage.

-However, it is important to note that a zener diode cannot make up for a deficiency in source voltage.
-For instance, this 12-volt zener diode does not drop 12 volts when the power source is only 6 volts strong.
-It is helpful to think of a zener diode as a voltage limiter: establishing a maximum voltage drop, but not a minimum voltage drop.
+However, it is important to note that a Zener diode cannot make up for a deficiency in source voltage (unlike some types of voltage regulators).
+For instance, this 12 V Zener diode does not drop 12 V when the power source is only 6 V. It is helpful to think of a Zener diode as a voltage limiter that establishes a maximum voltage drop but not a minimum voltage drop.

 Zener diode v1 1 0 r1 1 2 10k d1 0 2 mod1 .model mod1 d bv=12 .dc v1 18 18 1 .print dc v(2,0) .end

 Learn more about the fundamentals behind this project in the resources below.